 After testing and analyzing dozens of microspikes on the market, we found that the Kahtoola MICROspikes system was the best overall.
-These durable snow grips are easy to use and offer unrivaled traction in the roughest conditions like deep snow and thick ice.
+These durable snow grips are easy to use and offer unrivaled traction in the roughest conditions like packed snow and thick ice.

 Alright.
 Winter is coming… Let’s get started.